maptiler/tileserver-gl/docs/config.rst

   }

-The data source file does not need to be specified here unless you explicitly want to serve the raw data.
+The data source does not need to be specified here unless you explicitly want to serve the raw data.

 Referencing local files from style JSON
 =======================================